-How to Fix a Frozen Evaporator Coil
+How to Fix a Frozen AC Evaporator Coil

-While troubleshooting a frozen evaporator can often be handled by the homeowner, fixing the problem will require a professional HVAC technician.
+While troubleshooting a frozen AC evaporator coil can often be handled by the homeowner, fixing the problem will require a professional HVAC technician.
 However, if your evaporator coil is frozen, there are a couple of things you can do to prepare before your technician arrives.

-- Turn Off AC and Adjust Fan Settings.
+- Turn Off the AC and Adjust the Fan Settings.
 Turn off your AC at the thermostat to prevent further damage.
 Adjust your fan switch to the “fan-only” setting.
 Doing this will blow warm air over the coils, helping the ice melt faster.

 - Replace Clogged Air Filters.
 If your filters are dirty, they’re contributing to the problem.
 Make sure to replace your air filters regularly.
 We recommend replacing them about once per month.

 AC Service in South Florida